 How Kind!Little BirdPinduliA Sick Day for Amos McGeeThe Invisible BoyWonderOrdinary Mary’s Extraordinary DeedHave You Filled a Bucket Today?A Home for BirdBill the SnowmanBecause Amelia SmiledThe Golden RuleChicken Soup for the Soul: Random Acts of KindnessHow to Be a Friend: A Guide to Making Friends and Keeping ThemKindness Counts: A Story for Teaching Random Acts of KindnessRandom Acts of KindnessHey, Little AntHow Full Is Your Bucket?
 For KidsIf You Plant a SeedThe Kindness QuiltCorduroyCookies: Bite-Size Life LessonsKindness Is Cooler, Mrs. RulerBaby Be KindWhat Does It Mean to Be Kind?Let’s Be KindOne Good DeedBrunhilda’s Backwards DayLast Stop on Market StreetStep Right UpFly Free!Maddi’s FridgeWe All Sing With the Same VoiceEach KindnessHarry The Happy MouseThose ShoesEnemy PieSomebody Loves You, Mr. HatchThe Giving TreeThe Princess in my TeacupStrictly No ElephantsKindness Ninja: Recruiting The TeamStick and StoneNon-Random Acts of KindnessThe Brand New KidThe Berenstain Bears Sister Bear and the Golden RulePaulie Pastrami Achieves World PeaceDo Nice, be Kind, Spread Happy: Acts of Kindness for Kids

-One Last Book
+One Last Book About Kindness

 This list of books wouldn’t be complete without The Kindness Elves.
 This story introduces children to the joy of doing daily acts of kindness.